Gestalt Psychology: Theory and Definition

-This article provides a practical explanation of Gestalt psychology by Max Wertheimer, Kurt Koffka and Wolfgang Köhler.
-After reading, you’ll understand the basics of this powerful psychology tool.
+Gestalt Psychology: this article provides a practical explanation of Gestalt psychology by Max Wertheimer, Kurt Koffka and Wolfgang Köhler.
+This article also contains the general Gestalt Psychology definition, its principles and a practical example.
+After reading, you’ll understand the basics of this psychology theory.
+Enjoy reading.

 Who is the founder of Gestalt Psychology?